manuganji/manuganji.github.io/_posts/2014-10-20-buy-good-beginner-dslr-camera-india.md

 title: Buying a good beginner DSLR camera in India
 description: "You want to buy a DSLR for starters under a budget of about 35k.
 Follow this post"
 category: buying guide
-tags: [DSLR, buy, buying guide, buying in india]
+tags: [DSLR, buy, buying-guide, buying-in-india]
 comments: true
 share: true
 ---